 over how resources are developed.
 Top: demonstration against

 Kinder Morgan buyout in Vancouver, August 24, 2018.
 Bottom: actions in

 Alberta against the pipeline and for a new direction for the economy.

-direction of the economy and future of society.
+the economy and future of society.
 At present, the

 anti-social offensive appears as the concentration of power in the

 hands of the global oligopolies of the financial oligarchy.
 Their

 supranational arrangements are designed to place at their disposal for